-(1) to account to the partnership and hold as trustee for it any property, profit, or benefit derived by the partner in the conduct and winding up of the partnership business or derived from a use by the partner of partnership property, including the appropriation of a partnership opportunity;

-(2) to refrain from dealing with the partnership in the conduct or winding up of the partnership business as or on behalf of a party having an interest adverse to the partnership; and

-(3) to refrain from competing with the partnership in the conduct of the partnership business before the dissolution of the partnership.
+- (1) to account to the partnership and hold as trustee for it any property, profit, or benefit derived by the partner in the conduct and winding up of the partnership business or derived from a use by the partner of partnership property, including the appropriation of a partnership opportunity; - (2) to refrain from dealing with the partnership in the conduct or winding up of the partnership business as or on behalf of a party having an interest adverse to the partnership; and - 1.
+The highest duty of good faith and trust, imposed on partners as to each other and the firm. - (3) to refrain from competing with the partnership in the conduct of the partnership business before the dissolution of the partnership.